 Refreshingly novel (Bill Bynum, The Lancet)

-In the 21st century we are all apparently lonelier than ever, despite the connectedness promised by the digital revolution.
+In the 21st century we are all apparently lonelier than ever.
 Loneliness is seen as a modern epidemic, one which risks our physical and mental health.
-In my forthcoming book on loneliness, I offer a radically new interpretation of loneliness and its meanings in history and the present.
+In my new book A Biography of Loneliness, I offer a radically new interpretation of loneliness and its meanings.
 Why not check out my Aeon article on the subject?
-Or read my article for The Guardian on the promise and limits of social prescribing.
+Or read my articles for The Guardian on the emotional body and the importance of language in distinguishing loneliness from solitude.

-In the age of the selfie, looks are everything.
-Which is one of the reasons why self-esteem is at an all-time low - not only for women and young girls but also increasingly for men.
-I work on appearance and identity, the significance and history of the human face and the aesthetics of beauty and disfigurement.
+I work on the human face and the emotional history of disfigurement and transplantation.
 I have written articles on the history and ethics of cosmetic surgery, managed the Wellcome Trust's Medical Humanities Ethics panel and advised the Nuffield Council on Bioethics.

 I am frequently interviewed for national and international radio and TV, focusing on the history of health, medicine, emotion, the body and gender.
 Examples include The Pulse (WHYY Radio, Philadelphia), Talking Books, (Newstalk, Dublin); The Body Sphere(ABC Australian Broadcasting Corporation); World at One (BBC Radio 4), What Makes us Human (BBC4); The Eureka Years (BBC Radio 4), In Our Time (BBC Radio 4) and The Trouble with Love (Open University/BBC2).